 To lock a Nest:

-• Press the Settings icon, scroll to the bottom and locate the function listed as Lock.
+• Select the Settings icon, scroll to the bottom and tap on Lock.

 • Enter a 4-digit pin number you can remember, and keep in mind this has to be entered twice.

-• If locking in Heat or Cool mode, define your maximum and minimum temperature range and then press Lock at the bottom of the screen.
+• For locking a Nest in Heat or Cool mode, define your maximum and minimum temperature range and then tap Lock at the bottom of the screen.

-When you're ready to unlock the Nest, open the settings and choose Unlock.
+To unlock a Nest, open the settings and choose Unlock.
 As soon as you've provided your 4-digit pin, your device will be unlocked.

-8. Adjusting a Nest Thermostat from a Phone
+8. How to Control a Nest Thermostat from Your Phone

-You can control the Nest through your Google Home app, accessible through your phone or desktop computer.
-Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also controllable through the Nest app.
+You can control the Nest through your Google Home app, accessible through your phone or other smart device, including a computer.
+Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also compatible with remote control via the Nest app.

-Before you can control a Nest on your phone with Google Home or the Nest app, there are a few steps to complete first:
+Before you can control a Nest on your phone with Google Home or the Nest app, you need to follow a few steps:

 • Download the Google Home app or, with premium Nest models, the Nest app to your phone.